-Stephanie’s not a fussy gardener either, we share that in common.
-She lets plants just be, such as the spent daffodil foliage left to decompose to provide nourishment for the soil.
+Stephanie’s not a fussy gardener either; we share that in common.
+She lets plants just be, such as the spent daffodil foliage left to decompose to nourish the soil.
 And, she does little to no deadheading so seed heads can fall and make more plants.

-We returned recently to add more Bottlebrush Buckeye (Aesculus parviflora) to the steep woodland slope of her back garden and a new swath of Low Scape Mound Chokeberry under the large oak where chipmunks dug up herbaceous groundcovers planted previously.
-Hopefully, the more substantial roots of the Aronia melanocarpa, a low growing mound of glossy green foliage that turns bright red in fall, will better survive the ruckus of rodents.
+We returned recently to add more Bottlebrush Buckeye (Aesculus parviflora) to her back garden’s steep woodland slope and a new swath of Low Scape Mound Chokeberry under the large oak where chipmunks dug up herbaceous groundcovers planted previously.
+Hopefully, the more substantial roots of the Aronia melanocarpa, a low-growing mound of glossy green foliage that turns bright red in fall, will better survive the ruckus of rodents.